1991 Zaire unrest: Announcement of reforms and the CNS

-Mobutu realized that the political situation was changing due to the Cold War's end, an impression furthered by the overthrow and death of his friend Nicolae Ceaușescu, dictator of Romania, in December 1989.
+Mobutu realized that the political situation was changing due to the Cold War's end, an impression furthered by the overthrow and execution of his friend Nicolae Ceaușescu, dictator of Romania, in December 1989.
 Mobutu decided to tour Zaire in January and February 1990.
 As he had previously surrounded himself with "sycophants", the tour "rude[ly]" exposed him to the considerable level of popular discontent in the country.
 The country suffered under hyperinflation, (Note: Inflation grew from 56% in 1989 to 256% in 1990 and 4,000% in 1991.) mass unemployment, and generally low income; many people in the cities could only buy one meal a day; in many parts of the country, 50% of the population was malnourished.
 Realizing the need to do something, Mobutu announced the start of political reforms on 24 April 1990.
 He proclaimed a "Third Republic" with a free press, the end of Authenticité, the introduction of multiparty politics, and the handover of power to a democratically elected government within a year.
 Long-time opposition leader Étienne Tshisekedi was released from house arrest.
 However, the announcement of reforms caused immediate political agitation of excited Zairians.
 The opposition organized demonstrations, scaring Mobutu, who had intended to remain in control despite the changes.
 He ordered a violent crackdown on protests, and when the DSP was sent to suppress unrest at the University of Lubumbashi, the operation resulted in the deaths of dozens of students.

 A newly founded opposition alliance meets in 1991. Étienne Tshisekedi speaks from a microphone at the right.